Sippy-Code/Sippy-Code/README.md

-- 👋 Hi, I’m @Sippy-Code (Sippy)
+- 👋 Hi, I’m @Sippy-Code (Sippy), a masters student in architecture
-- 👀 I’m interested in learning Python for Data Science and applying it to Architecture and Design
+- 👀 I’m interested in learning Python for Data Science and applying it to architecture and design
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything that helps me learn
 - 📫 Just text me